delta-exchange/just-the-docs/docs/tutorials/perpetual-contracts.md

 Perpetual contracts are a type of derivatives that are similar to a [futures contract](https://www.delta.exchange/user-guide/docs/tutorials/futures-guide/), but with some key differentiating properties:

 - Unlike futures, perpetual contracts do not have an expiry date
 - The price of a futures contract and its underlying can be quite different, with these two prices being guaranteed to converge at the contract expiry.
 Perpetual contracts by design trade close to the price of the underlying (spot).
-The closeness of perpetual price and spot price is acheived through funding which is explained below.
+The closeness of perpetual price and spot price is achieved through funding which is explained below.
 - The above property makes trading perpetual contracts akin to trading spot markets on leverage, i.e. margin trading.

 **Benefits of a perpetual contracts vs. futures**

 - Since a futures contract has an expiry date, a trader looking to maintain his position will need to periodically roll to a next contract as the previous one expires.
 Perpetual contracts obviate the need to roll positions.
 - The difference between price of a futures and its underlying (i.e. the basis) can vary quite a bit.
 This exposes futures traders to basis risk.
-Since perpetual contract alaways trades close to spot market, the basis risk is minimal and bounded.
+Since perpetual contract always trades close to spot market, the basis risk is minimal and bounded.

 ## Funding Rate Explanation